prologin/iorgen/CONTRIBUTING.md

 - The tools to check the code quality: yapf, mypy and pylint.
 Be sure to have the latest version of them.
 You can install them through you package manager **if you have an up-to-date** distribution (like Archlinux), or else install them with `pip3 install -U mypy pylint pyyaml`.
-The travis build use fixed versions of these tools to prevent the build failing unexpectedly with new changing releasing of the tools, but these version are meant to be kept up to date.
+The CI build use fixed versions of these tools to prevent the build failing unexpectedly with new changing releasing of the tools, but these version are meant to be kept up to date.